Teach Kids Manners: Show Them Politeness Matters

 Use Consequences: The Importance of Teaching Accountability

-When your child consistently refuses to use their manners, implementing consequences can be an effective way to teach them the importance of good behavior.
-Consequences can come in the form of natural consequences, which occur as a direct result of their actions, or imposed consequences, which are deliberately enforced by you as the parent or caregiver.
-It’s crucial to ensure that the consequences are appropriate for the behavior and age of your child so they can learn from their mistakes and improve their manners.
+Natural consequences occur as a direct result of their actions.
+Imposed consequences are deliberately enforced by you as the parent or caregiver.
+It’s crucial to ensure that the consequences match the behavior and are suitable for the age of your child.
+This way, they can learn from their mistakes and improve their manners.

 Examples of Natural Consequences